Fiddle Leaf Fig Leaves Curling: Some Causes And 8 Solutions

 Increase Humidity

-If the environment where you place your tree is dry, there are some ways you can do to increase humidity:
+If the environment where you place your tree is dry, there are some things you can do to increase humidity:

-• Utilize a humidifier to keep the air moist.
+• Utilize a humidifier: It helps keep the air moist.

 • Assemble a group of plants: When one plant’s moisture evaporates, it offers humidity to the others through the air.